matthw/ctf/flare-on_10/ch11/README.md

 print(len(recovered))
 ```

-I dont understand any of this maths and even tho i found all the leads, i just couldn't make the maths work without the help of a beautiful number crushing nerd (sooo close tho :).
+I dont understand any of these maths and even though i found all the leads (my googling improved since challenge 4), I just couldn't make the maths work without the help of a beautiful number crushing nerd (so close tho...).

-Then we can patch the context into memory and let the binary decrypt the file for us.
+Then we can patch the decrypted context into memory, let the binary decrypt the file for us and call it a day.